Electricity sector in Argentina: Demand

 Electricity demand in Argentina has steadily grown since 1991, with just a temporary decline caused by the economic crisis of 2001-2002 that has been followed by a quick recovery (6%-8% annual increase) in the last five years, partially due to economic recovery.
 In 2005, the country consumed 94.3 TW·h of electricity, which corresponds to 2,368 kWh per capita.
 Residential consumption accounted for 29% of the total, while industrial, and commercial and public represented 43% and 26% respectively.

 Demand and supply projections

 Argentina currently faces a tight supply/demand scenario as reserve margins have declined from above 30% in 2001 to less than 10%.
 This fact, together with the deterioration in distribution companies services (i.e. cables, transformers, etc.), has the potential to endanger supply.
 To sustain a 6-8% annual increase in demand, it is estimated that the system should incorporate about 1,000 MW of generation capacity each year.
+In 2016, to meet the increasing domestic electricity demand, Argentina imported 9.5 BkWh through electrical transmission interconnections with Brazil, Chile, Paraguay, and Uruguay.